-- For younger children and those with special educational needs, learner usernames and passwords can be kept in an electronic or paper-based form, but they must be securely kept when not required by the user. - Learners are encouraged to set passwords with an increasing level of complexity.
+- For younger children and those with special educational needs, learner usernames and passwords can be kept in an electronic or paper-based form, but they must be securely kept when not required by the user.
+Password complexity for these users could be reduced (for example 6-character maximum) and should not include special characters.
+Where external systems have different password requirements the use of random words or sentences should be encouraged. - Learners are encouraged to set passwords with an increasing level of complexity.
 Passwords using 3 three random words and with a length of over 12 characters are considered good practice. - Users will be required to change their password if it is compromised.
-Note: passwords should not be regularly changed but should be secure and unique to each account. - Learners will be taught the importance of password security, this should include how passwords are compromised, and why these password rules are important.
-The Project EVOLVE Privacy and Security strand help us with this.
+(Note: passwords should not be regularly changed but should be secure and unique to each account.) - Learners will be taught the importance of password security, this should include how passwords are compromised, and why these password rules are important.
+The Project EVOLVE Privacy and Security strand should help you with this.